 Minor repairs and maintenance of nonconforming signs shall be permitted.
 Structural repairs or changes in the size or shape of a nonconforming sign shall be permitted if the changes do not expand the nonconforming nature of the sign.
 A nonconforming sign shall not be replaced by another nonconforming sign.
-Exceptions: (i) the substitution or interchange of sign panels, painted boards, or dismountable material on nonconforming signs shall be permitted; (ii) the substitution or interchange of sign lighting types on nonconforming signs shall be permitted; (ii) the substitution, interchange, or replacement of sign base and/or surround materials on nonconforming signs shall be permitted; (iv) a nonconforming sign damaged or destroyed by act of God or by other circumstances beyond the control of the owner of the sign may be repaired or replaced if the repairs do not exceed 100 percent of total replacement cost in R and RA district or 50 percent of total replacement cost in all other districts.
+Under no circumstances shall this section be construed as to allow the addition or material change of changeable copy to a nonconforming sign (except for message substitution on an existing changeable copy sign).
+Exceptions: (i) the substitution or interchange of sign panels, painted boards, or dismountable material on nonconforming signs shall be permitted; (ii) the substitution or interchange of sign lighting types on nonconforming signs shall be permitted; (ii) the substitution, interchange, or replacement of sign base and/or surround materials on nonconforming signs shall be permitted; (iv) a nonconforming sign damaged or destroyed by act of God or by other circumstances beyond the control of the owner of the sign may be repaired or replaced.